 Stock Ratings – Financial Strength Report

-In figure 4, I have selected the Financial Strength tab because I need to evaluate the financial health of the company.
+In Figure 4, I have selected the Financial Strength tab because I need to evaluate the company’s financial health.

 - We can see that Stock Rover rates MSFT with a Financial Strength Score of 73 (out of 100)

-- The first chart Financial Strength Industry Percentiles shows that MSFT is below the industry average in terms of Debt to Equity but higher than average for the Interest Coverage Ratio.
+- The first chart, Financial Strength Industry Percentiles, shows that MSFT is below the industry average in Debt to Equity but higher than the average for the Interest Coverage Ratio.

 - The following two charts show the 10-year trend for Total Debt to Equity and the Interest Coverage Ratio.

-- In the charts at the bottom Peers Financial Strength Scores, you can see the excellent visualization of the financial strength of this company against its competition.
+- In the charts at the bottom, you see Peers Financial Strength Scores and the excellent visualization of this company’s financial strength against its competition.
 This is extremely useful for uncovering potential new opportunities.

 Stock Ratings – Dividend Analysis Report

-- The Dividend Industry Percentiles chart shows that AAPL has a slightly below-average dividend yield (45th percentile) compared to the industry, but that the dividend growth is amongst the best in the industry (92nd percentile), which could be very promising.
+- The Dividend Industry Percentiles chart shows that AAPL has a slightly below-average dividend yield (45th percentile) compared to the industry.
+The dividend growth is amongst the best in the industry (92nd percentile), which could be very promising.

-- The Trailing Yield shows us that APPL historically keeps its dividend yield to between 1.5 and 2.5% of stock price.
-Notably, the dividends were re-established in 2012 and the Dividend per Share has seen strong growth since.
+- The Trailing Yield shows us that APPL historically keeps its dividend yield between 1.5 and 2.5% of the stock price.
+Notably, the dividends were re-established in 2012, and the Dividend per Share has grown strongly.

-- Finally, in the Peers Dividend Scores report, we see that Hewlett Packard Inc. (Ticker: HPQ) is currently offering a vastly superior Dividend Yield, but Apple’s Dividend Growth is industry-leading.
+- Finally, in the Peers Dividend Scores report, we see that Hewlett Packard Inc. (Ticker: HPQ) currently offers a vastly superior Dividend Yield, but Apple’s Dividend Growth is industry-leading.

-So now you have analyzed the companies you are interested in, it may be time to build your portfolio.
-If you need further food for thought on the topic of qualitatively analyzing a business and its industry see this section in the article “How to Build a Buffett Value Screener“,
+Now you have analyzed the companies you are interested in, it is time to build your portfolio.
+If you need further food for thought on the topic of qualitatively analyzing a business and its industry, see this section in the article “How to Build a Buffett Value Screener,”

 Making this connection enables some excellent portfolio reporting through Stock Rover that is not usually available with most brokers.

-You will still execute the trades with your selected broker, but the portfolio performance and risk reporting will be handled by Stock Rover.
+You will still execute the trades with your selected broker, but Stock Rover will handle the portfolio performance and risk reporting.

 Simply select Brokerage Connect from the left navigation menu and follow the instructions.

-You can connect Stock Rover to your broker, or simply add the stocks you have purchased manually or via a text file import.
+You can connect Stock Rover to your broker or add the stocks you purchased manually or via a text file import.
 Either way, you will be presented with some nice portfolio reporting.

-In the example below, I have selected the Warren Buffett Top 25 Holdings portfolio.
+I have selected the Warren Buffett Top 25 Holdings portfolio in the example below.
 This is pre-built and reflects the Top 25 companies that Warren Buffett owns.

-- This portfolio has made an annual rate of return of 7.3% over the last 10 years.
+- This portfolio has made an annual rate of return of 7.3% over the last ten years.

-- The selection of stocks has appreciated in value by 88.1%
+- The selection of stocks has appreciated by 88.1%

 - The total return on investment is 116%